hasan-rakibul/LLM-GEm/README.md

 # Useful files and folders
+- Pre-trained model weights are available at [Google Drive](https://drive.google.com/drive/folders/1gA-gvfpkzChb2qIH2HVfO5T8weunf9_5?usp=sharing).
+Download and save them in the root directory.
+Specifically, `./ws22ckp/` and `./ws23ckp/` should store the checkpoints for the v2 and v3 datasets, respectively.
 - `*.sh`: bash scripts to train and test in all three datasets. **These are the primary scripts to train and test the proposed model.**
 	- `train-test-v1-data.sh` are for the NewsEmpathy v1 dataset
 	- `train-v2-data.sh` and `test-v2-data.sh` are for the NewsEmpathy v2 (WASSA 2022) dataset